SuperOfficeDocs/superoffice-docs/docs/database/tables/ext-datasource.md

 ---
-uid: table-ext-datasource
+uid: table-ext_datasource
-title: ext\_datasource table
+title: ext_datasource table
 description: This table contains external datasources, used for databaseintegration of customers and companies. so.generated: true
 keywords:
   - "database"
   - "ext_datasource"
-so.date: 03.22.2021
+so.date: 11.02.2021
 so.topic: reference
 so.envir:
   - "onsite"